 2. Help People See Their Progress

-That's what most people need out of their work.
-They want know that at the end of their day that their hard work mattered.
-Why do you think teachers are paid more for all their hard work.
-Most of them don't do it for the money.
-They do it because they see their students daily growth and believe in their purpose.
+They want to know that their hard work mattered.
+Why do you think teachers aren’t paid more for all their hard work?
+They should be paid a lot more.
+My wife is a counselor at an elementary school and she is often completing work at home.
+Most teachers don’t do it for the money.
+They do it because they see their students’ daily growth and believe in their purpose.

 3. Make Time for Your People